shocyu/scc_compiler/README.md

 # scc_compiler
-personal C like compiler converted to x86-64 assembler language.
+personal C like compiler converting to x86-64 assembler language.

 Making this project, I referred to the tutorial, "introduction to making C compiler for those who like to understand low-level layer programming language(in Japanese)".